 Westchester county real estate is not that unique.
 They are legal throughout New York state as well as New York City.

-This tends to change from brokerage to brokerage since each brokerage has certain ideals that it tends to stick to.
+This tends to change from brokerage to brokerage since each has certain ideals that it tends to stick to.
 The most common reasons why this happens to be the case is because of the following reasons:

-Getting thousands of dollars back on your broker’s commission rates?
+Are you getting thousands of dollars back on your broker’s commission rates?
 For free?
 It seems too good to be true.
 Though it often seems like there would have to be a catch here, the truth is there’s no catch.

 Nope, and it actually can be pretty hard to find a brokerage that does.
 This is especially true in Westchester, where there isn’t as much competition among real estate buyer’s agents or listing agents as you would find in New York City.
 To make matters worse, many full-service brokerages that offer them will not advertise it openly.